Connect with us

 • Cleaning Supplies: Stock up on trash bags, paper towels, and cleaning wipes to quickly manage spills or messes.

-• First Aid Kit: Always a good idea to have on hand for any minor accidents.
+• First Aid Kit: Always a good idea to have on hand for any minor accidents, especially if you’re considering cpr courses in Hamilton.

 Catering and Refreshments